Plimoth Patuxet Highway

-Plimoth Patuxet Highway, formerly Plimoth Plantation Highway, is a short unnumbered two-lane freeway with plastic stanchions posted on a rumbled asphalt median in Plymouth in the US state of Massachusetts.
+The Plimoth Patuxet Highway, formerly the Plimoth Plantation Highway, is a two-lane divided freeway with plastic stanchions posted on a rumbled asphalt median in Plymouth in the US state of Massachusetts.
 The highway was created in 1951 as a segment of Route 3 between the modern highway and its previous alignment.
 The current name for the roadway was designated by the state in 2023.

 Route description

 The highway begins at exit 12 off Route 3, a partial interchange which is accessible only from the southbound side from which there is a left exit.
 Motorists on Plimoth Patuxet Highway headed toward Route 3 can enter that highway northbound only.
 However, motorists can use exit 13 to reverse direction and travel southbound on Route 3.
 The highway proceeds east, serving Plimoth Patuxet, Plymouth Beach and the village of Chiltonville.
 The highway ends at a special intersection in White Horse Beach and Manomet at Route 3A.